miney-py/miney/docs/index.rst

 .. important::

-   For the best way to get everything running, take a look at the :doc:`quickstart` page.
+   For the best way to get everything running, take a look at the :doc:`getting_started/quickstart` page.

 .. warning::